k-box/k-box/docs/readme.md

 The `release-note` folder contains the presentation of the features included in a release.
 Release notes are created only for Major and Minor releases, patch releases are only documented as part of the [changelog](../changelog.md) file.

+The `administration` folder contains documentation related to K-Box instance management.

+The `installation` folder contains documentation on how to install a K-Box on your server.

 The `user` folder contains documentation related to the usage of the K-Box from the user perspective.